Many small business owners struggle with being able to write SMART goals for three reasons:

 A more specific goal would be “I want to speak on 10 stages in the next 90 days.”

-SMART Goals – Make them measurable
+When writing SMART Goals make them measurable

 Goals that are not measurable are just a wish.
+It is therefore essential to learn how to write SMART goals.

 For it to be a SMART goal there must be a criteria for measurement in place.